jeffgillan/pdal_filters.csf/README.md

 The entrypoint is where the container starts.
 I want it to start with the shell script.

 ### 4. Build the docker image
-You are telling it to build an image with the name 'jeffgillan/pdal_copc' with the tag '1.0'.
+You are telling it to build an image with the name 'jeffgillan/pdal_csf' with the tag '1.0'.
 You are building from the Dockerfile in the current working directory '.'

-`docker build -t jeffgillan/pdal_copc:1.0 .`
+`docker build -t jeffgillan/pdal_csf:1.0 .`

 ### 5. Run the container
 You are mounting a local volume (-v) directory to the container (`/data`).
 This local directory should have all of the point clouds files you want to convert. `$(pwd)` is telling it that the point clouds are in the current working directory.
 Alternatively, you could specify the point clouds are locating in any local directory.

-`docker run -v $(pwd):/data jeffgillan/pdal_copc:1.0`
+`docker run -v $(pwd):/data jeffgillan/pdal_csf:1.0`

 ### 6. Outputs

-The tool should output `.copc.laz` files to the same directory where the input point clouds were storesd.
-It is slow and might take a while.
+The tool should output `.copc.copc.laz` files to the same directory where the input point clouds were storesd.

 ### 7. Upload Image to Docker Hub

-`docker push jeffgillan/pdal_copc:1.0`
+`docker push jeffgillan/pdal_csf:1.0`

 </br>
 ____